shwethanidd/volttron-pnnl-applications/GridServices/TransactiveControl/README.md

     --start

 ````
-Run TCC agents:
+* Install and start TCC agents:

-Install and start the AHU Agent using the script install-agent.py as describe below:
+Install and start the TCC Agent using the script install-agent.py as describe below:

 ```
 python VOLTTRON_ROOT/scripts/install-agent.py -s <top most folder of the agent>